 It could be invaluable to have a companion who is trustworthy and dependable.
 They could be your co-pilot in handling life-tasks such as shopping, working and parenting.
 They might be your best friend and supporter.
 You may not have an electrifying spiritual connection, but they make you feel calm and supported.
 This companion is your life partner.

-On the other hand, we crave an intense and soulful connection with someone who could meet us on multiple levels— emotionally, spiritually, sexually.
-These are the soulmates who ‘get us’ intuitively, and we never feel tired or bored of interactions with them.
-When we meet them, we feel exhilarated, instantly understood, and communication is effortless.
+On the other hand, you crave an intense and soulful connection with someone who could meet you on multiple levels— emotionally, spiritually, sexually.
+These are the soulmates who ‘get you’ intuitively, and you never feel tired or bored of interactions with them.
+When you meet them, you feel exhilarated, instantly understood, and communication is effortless.

 The theory of love in traditional psychology differentiates between companionate love and passionate love.
 Companionate love involves feelings of mutual respect and trust, while passionate love involves intense feelings and ‘a state of intense longing for union’ (Elaine Hatfield).
 Typically, the former is what we have with a life-partner, whilst the latter is what we feel from an infatuation with a soulmate.

 Some intense people are lucky enough to have found a soulmate to be their life partner.
 But we could also spend our lives searching for a soulmate— someone who is the ‘perfect match’ for us in all aspects — only to be disappointed every time.
 We may find that soulmates come and go, and are not meant to be there forever.
 As the saying goes, people come into our lives for a reason, a season or a lifetime.